John Armstrong Jr.

 John Armstrong Jr. (November 25, 1758 – April 1, 1843) was an American soldier, diplomat and statesman who was a delegate to the Continental Congress, U.S. Senator from New York, and United States Secretary of War under President James Madison.
 A member of the Democratic-Republican Party, Armstrong was United States Minister to France from 1804 to 1810.

 Early life

-Armstrong was born in Carlisle, Pennsylvania, the younger son of General John Armstrong and Rebecca (Lyon) Armstrong.
-John Armstrong Sr. was a renowned Pennsylvania soldier born in Ireland of Scottish descent.
+Armstrong was born in Carlisle, Pennsylvania, the younger son of General John Armstrong Sr. and Rebecca (Lyon) Armstrong.
+John Sr. was a renowned Pennsylvania soldier born in Ireland of Scottish descent.
 John Jr.'s older brother was James Armstrong, who became a physician and U.S. Congressman.

-After early education in Carlisle, John Jr. studied at the College of New Jersey (now Princeton University).
+After early education in Carlisle, John Jr. studied at the College of New Jersey, now Princeton University.
 He broke off his studies in Princeton in 1775 to return to Pennsylvania and join the fight in the Revolutionary War.

 Career

 Revolutionary War

 The young Armstrong initially joined a Pennsylvania militia regiment and the following year he was appointed as aide-de-camp to General Hugh Mercer of the Continental Army.
 In this role, he carried the wounded and dying General Mercer from the field at the Battle of Princeton.
 After the general died on January 12, 1777, Armstrong became an aide to General Horatio Gates.
 He stayed with Gates through the Battle of Saratoga then resigned due to problems with his health.
 In 1782 Gates asked him to return.
 Armstrong joined General Gates' staff as an aide with the rank of major, which he held through the rest of the war.